OfficeDev/microsoft-teams-apps-icebreaker/README.md

-# Meetuply 🤝🤖
+# Icebreaker
-Meetuply is an open-source bot for Microsoft Teams that helps the whole team get closer by pairing members up every week at random, to meet for coffee, burgers, pizza, or a walk around the block.
+Icebreaker is an open-source bot for Microsoft Teams that helps the whole team get closer by pairing members up every week at random, to meet for coffee, burgers, pizza, or a walk around the block.

 ![Meetuply pair up notification](MeetuplyPairupNotification.png)